 As a student in classical studies, Dez Fifer sharpened critical-thinking skills that she plans to put to use in the legal profession.

-Classical Studies explores all aspects of ancient Greek and Roman life –history, society, literature, science, religion, and mythology.
-Students consider the impact of Classical civilizations on the world today in order to better understand the present and the future.
+Classical Studies explores all aspects of ancient Greek and Roman life – history, society, literature, science, religion, and mythology.
+Students consider the impact of Classical civilizations on the world today in order to better understand the present and possibilities for the future.
 Author George Anders particularly points to the ability of Classics majors to deal with “open-ended uncertainty” in his book, You Can Do Anything.

 Students can major or minor in Classical Studies and choose from three different emphases: